SUMIF with Multiple Criteria (Table of Contents)

 Now press enter to see the final output.

-As we can see in the above screenshot, the output of SUMIF with multiple criteria is 35607 same as we got in example 1.
+As we can see in the above screenshot, the output of SUMIF with multiple criteria is 35607, as we got in example 1.

 There is another method of using SUMIF with multiple criteria.
 Here we will use the same data which we have seen in example-1.
-We will also86+ see the calculated value of quantity sold by Ben and Jenny so that we can compare the result obtained from this method with the result got in example-1.
+We will also86+ see the calculated value of quantity sold by Ben and Jenny to compare the result obtained from this method with the result in example-1.

 We will use Sum with SUMIF with multiple criteria of Ben and Jenny’s quantity sold.

-Now go to the cell where we need to see the output of SUMIF and type “=” sign and search and select Sum function first.
+Now go to the cell where we need to see the output of SUMIF and type the “=” sign, and search and select the Sum function first.

 Now search and select the SUMIF function as shown below.

-Now select the range as A2 to A9, set the criteria as Ben and Jenny in inverted commas under curly brackets { } and select sum range as C2 to C9, as shown below.
+Select the range as A2 to A9, set the criteria as Ben and Jenny in inverted commas under curly brackets { }, and select the sum range as C2 to C9, as shown below.

-Note: Adding Criteria in curly brackets are necessary.
+Note: Adding Criteria in curly brackets is necessary.
 This allows the multiple criteria in the formula.
-Now press enter to see the result as shown below.
+Now press enter to see the result, as shown below.

 As we can see, the calculated result in example-1 and example-2 are equal.
-Which says our used multiple criteria for this example is also correct.
+Which says our use of multiple criteria for this example is also correct.

-- The syntax may look complex, but it is better to use to once instead of using it in different cells and later adding up then.
+- The syntax may look complex, but using it once is better than using it in different cells and later adding it up.

 - We can insert as many criteria as required.

-- As the syntax for multiple criteria, SUMIF has more than 1 criteria, so sometimes it becomes complex to rectify the error.
+- As the syntax for multiple criteria, SUMIF has more than 1 criterion, so sometimes it becomes complex to rectify the error.

 Things to Remember